mautic/user-documentation/docs/configuration/settings.rst

   :width: 600
   :alt: Screenshot showing Contact Merge Settings Configuration in Mautic

-* **Merge by unique fields with operator** - If you use more than one unique field identifiers then you can define which operator is used when deciding to merge.
+* **Merge by unique fields with operator** - You can determine which operator to use when merging fields if there is more than one unique identifier.

 Contact list settings
 =====================